tacobayle/nested-vsphere/tasks.md

 validated:
+- create a scenario for preserve client ip:
+  - create a new dedicated tier1
+  - create a new segment with urpf_mode disabled (for the VIP)
+  - create a new segment for servers
+  - create a new NSX group for backend pool
+  - create a dedicated seg with HA active standby
+  - create a new network service linked with proper SEG, VRF and floating IP
+  - create a new application profile with preserve_ip enabled
+  - create a new VS with the application profile
+- deploy gw and esxi simultaneously
 - create details.html and other documentation pages
 - asynchronous download of the binaries
 - create a readonly shell user in the external-gw